facile-it/facile-it.github.io/content/blog/eng/careful-with-that-constant-developer.md

 }
 ```

-you get again a fatal error

 ```
 Fatal error: Cannot inherit previously-inherited or override constant SIDE_OF_THE_FORCE from interface JediInterface in [...]
 ```

 So, bug or feature?
 It's a fair question, bearing in mind that the PHPStorm static analysis tool, currently (version 2020.3.2) reports always as an error the attempt to redefine an interface constant, even if it's redefined by a child class that doesn't implement directly the interface.
-Recently, they opened [an issue on the JetBrains tracking system](https://youtrack.jetbrains.com/issue/WI-56949) asking to fix the PHPStorm static analysis tool, since it should be a false positive.
+Recently, [an issue was opened on the JetBrains tracking system](https://youtrack.jetbrains.com/issue/WI-56949) asking to fix the PHPStorm static analysis tool.
+In fact, the error mentioned above should be a false positive.
-For the sake of completeness, it must be said that a few years ago, they opened [an issue on the PHP bug traking system](https://bugs.php.net/bug.php?id=73348) (version 7.0.12) asking for the opposite, that is asking to fix the behaviour by applying the inheritance check to derived classes too.
+For the sake of completeness, it must be said that a few years ago [an issue was opened on the PHP bug tracking system](https://bugs.php.net/bug.php?id=73348) (version 7.0.12) asking for the opposite thing.
+It was asked to fix the behaviour by applying the inheritance check to derived classes too.
-So, to get a sense of how things really are, we can just take a look at PHP source code, to *Zend/zend_inheritance.c* in particular.
+Therefore, to get an idea of how things really are, we can take a look at PHP source code, particularly at *Zend/zend_inheritance.c*.
-This is how PHP does the inheritance check
+This is how PHP executes the inheritance check:

 ```c
 static bool do_inherit_constant_check(HashTable *child_constants_table, zend_class_constant *parent_constant, zend_string *name, const zend_class_entry *iface) /* {{{ */